gameranonymous/frontend/index.md

 We want to enable more people from under represented or diverse groups to enjoy activities in gaming:

-- Casting games
+- Casting games.
-- Playing in esports tournaments
+- Playing in esports tournaments.

 We want to educate by hosting public discussions on inclusivity and diversity, and leading by example.